EBI-Metagenomics/fetch_tool/README.md

-Tool which allows you to fetch RAW read files from the European Nucleotide Archive (ENA).
+Set of tools which allows you to fetch RAW read and assembly files from the European Nucleotide Archive (ENA).

 Install fetch tool